codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ### Restricted Git Source
 The Restricted Git Source is also created as an Argo CD application within the GitOps Runtime namespace, with two major differences:
 * Manifests of Argo CD applications synced to a Restricted Git Source are _deployed to a user-defined namespace_, not to the Runtime's namespace.
-* Codefresh automatically creates the Application Project based on the settings defined for the  and assigned by Codefresh.
+* Codefresh automatically creates the Application Projects according to the settings defined for the Restricted Git Source.

 The most notable feature of the Restricted Git Source is its ability to control access to the Git repositories with Argo CD applications, and to enforce deployments only to specific clusters and namespaces.